givemefreeligma/ip-address-generator-rust/README.md

 Create a new rust project.
 The only dependeices that are needed are rand.
-Add that to your cargo.toml file.
+Copy this code into a main.rs.
+Have fun.
+I also made this with ChatGPT I am not good with rust at all.
+I am just an idiot fanboy.